-The way legal funding works is really simple but you must have an attorney representing you.
+The way legal funding works is really simple.
 Once the complaint of your lawsuit has been filed, it’s easier to proceed with a lawsuit advance.
-First, you will apply online or over the phone.
+First, you apply online or over the phone.
 Then, our underwriters rigorously evaluate your case, and they will contact your attorney to verify all information on the claim.
 Once approved, you and your attorney will receive a contract; and once signed, the funding amount will be either wired out to you the same day or sent via a certified check the next day.

 Is pre-settlement funding a good idea?

 Most plaintiffs take out a settlement advance to help pay bills and personal matters while their case successfully settles or is taken to a jury trial.
 People involved in personal injury lawsuits would use a lawsuit loan more than others engaged in different types of cases.
 If you suffered a personal injury, you know how accidents can impact your life, ultimately manifesting in a financial crisis.

-The bottom line is that this type of funding provides the needed resources to plaintiffs in need of cash now.
+The bottom line is that this type of financing provides the needed resources to plaintiffs in need of cash now.

 The number of loans that companies approve against your lawsuit settlement

 A lawsuit funding company takes a large amount of risk when it invests in a case.
 Because each lawsuit has a different level of risk involved, they don’t all qualify for more funding.